sest0003/power_moves/back-end/readme.md

 npm install --save-dev jest
 npm install supertest --save-dev

-# Referenses
+# References
+- Models: the structure is from the class litterature and the data is generated with ai from my ERD diagram.

+- PopulateData: the fetch api is from my semester product on this course. i just chatGTP to figure out how to fit it in my prodject

+- Raw queries in the productService: https://sequelize.org/docs/v6/core-concepts/raw-queries/

-- models: the strukture is from the class litterature and the data is generated with ai from my ERD diagram.
+- models: the structure is from the class litterature and the data is generated with ai from my ERD diagram.
 - Email validation - https://codingjindo.medium.com/validating-email-password-with-express-validator-96cbe6984bd1

 - PopulateData: the fetch api is from my semester product on this course. i just chatGTP to figure out how to fit it in my prodject